secretwpn/e-bike-docs/bafang-850c-firmware-update.md

 ## Firmware update
 According to this link [Bafang 850C Display firmware update](https://github.com/OpenSourceEBike/TSDZ2_wiki/wiki/Flash-the-firmware-on-850C-using-SWD) you need to use [STM32 ST-LINK Utility](https://www.st.com/en/development-tools/stsw-link004.html) to flash the display, but there are some issues:
 - it is marked obsolete, replaced with [STM32CubeProg](https://www.st.com/en/development-tools/stm32cubeprog.html)
-- if you install the ST-LINK Utility it might not start.
+- it does not work on every computer
-For me it refused to start on one laptop (Win 11) complaining about some missing vcredist related dlls.
+> For me it refused to start on one laptop (Win 11) complaining about some missing vcredist related dlls.
-Installing vcredist and rebooting, reinstalling the tool - nothing helped, could not get it running.
+> Installing vcredist and rebooting, reinstalling the tool - nothing helped, could not get it running.
+>
-But just installing it on another laptop (also Win 11) worked from the get go, no issues.
+> But just installing it on another laptop (also Win 11) worked from the get go, no issues.

 Flashing the display with STM32CubeProg went through after some tinkering, but the display did not boot afterwards.
 I am pretty sure this is a user error and not the software fault.

 Flashing with ST-LINK Utility was succesful.

 Also flashing instructions are not really clear, at least not for someone inexperienced with flashing microcontrollers.